Patacode/gitignore-template-generator/README.md

 Author: Patacode <pata.codegineer@gmail.com>
 ```

-Simple API binder to `toptal` gitignore template generation
+By default, this tool is a simple API binder to `toptal` gitignore template
-service.
-It takes gitignore template names as positional arguments and
+generation service.
+It takes gitignore template names as positional arguments
-generates a gitignore template for you.
+and generates a gitignore template for you.

-It supports a variety of CLI options that allow you to customize its
+It supports a variety of CLI options and feature flags to
-behavior.
+customize its behavior with finer control.
 Have a look at the [official crate documentation](https://docs.rs/gitignore-template-generator/0.13.2/gitignore_template_generator)
 for more details.

+You might be interested in the [local templating](DOCUMENTATION.md#local-templating)
+feature for example 🙂 Which allows you to generate gitignore templates from the
+local file system.

 Examples: